Puyodead1/udemy-downloader/README.md

   -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') -cd CONCURRENT_DOWNLOADS, --concurrent-downloads CONCURRENT_DOWNLOADS
-                        The number of maximum concurrent downloads for segments (HLS and DASH, must be a number 1-30) --disable-ipv6        If specified, ipv6 will be disabled in aria2 --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded
+                        The number of maximum concurrent downloads for segments (HLS and DASH, must be a number 1-30) --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded